harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 Sometimes a villager will show a special dialogue at certain affection levels, and it may be associated with a larger boost.
 For example, at 147 affection or higher, Dia will ask the player is they are her friend; responding "Of course" gives +7 and counts for the daily conversation.
 These seem to be uncommon, however.

 In the course of certain endings, villagers may have different dialogue associated with the story.
-These dialoges seem to have their own associated conversation boosts, so in some cases they can "overwrite" the normal boost for a given location.
+These dialogues seem to have their own associated conversation boosts, so in some cases they can "overwrite" the normal boost for a given location.
 For example, Gina has a dialogue about the Goddess Dress that will play upon the first conversation after the third cutscene is triggered for that ending.
 This dialogue always gives +4, regardless of location, so if she is talked outside the Villa for this dialogue, normally a +5 location, it would mean a loss of 1 affection point.

 ## Cutscenes